 The general rule of keeping the inductor current peak-to-peak ripple around 30% of the nominal output current is a good compromise between excessive output voltage ripple and excessive component size and cost.
+When selecting the inductor ripple current ensure that the peak current is below the minimum current limit as given in the Electrical Characteristics section.
 Using this value of ripple current, the value of inductor, L, is calculated using the following formula:

-$$L = \frac{V{OUT} \times (V{IN(MAX)} - V{OUT})}{I{RIPPLE} \times F \times V{IN(MAX)}}$$ where F is the switching frequency which is 500 kHz (typical).
+$$L = \frac{V{OUT} \times (V{IN(MAX)} - V{OUT})}{I{RIPPLE} \times F \times V{IN(MAX)}}$$ where F is the switching frequency which is 500 kHz without an external frequency set resistor or external sync signal applied to the RT/SYNC pin.
+If the switching frequency is set higher than 500kHz, the inductance value may not be reduced accordingly due to stability requirements.
+The internal compensation is optimized for circuits with a 500 kHz switching frequency.
+See the internal compensation section for more details.
 This procedure provides a guide to select the value of the inductor L. The nearest standard value will then be used in the circuit.